 [Looking for help with your termination and other HR processes?
-Read about the best PEOs of 2021.]
+Read about the best PEOs.]

 Every U.S. state follows the at-will employment rule, but some states have exceptions.
 For example, the public policy exception rule prevents an employer from firing a worker if the company runs afoul of state or federal rules, and the implied contract exception prohibits an employer from firing an employee if the two parties entered an implied agreement.

 No, quitting doesn’t count as termination because it refers to the employee’s decision to leave the company.
 By contrast, a termination occurs when the employer decides to let go of the employee.

 Voluntary termination means the employee chooses to end their employment with the business.